This film and its sequels provide examples of the following tropes:

 It Can Think: The humans just quickly assume that the Bugs are dumb, mindless animals, and just the idea of them being capable of intelligent thought is incredibly offensive.
 However, the humans learn their lesson once the Bugs spring a massive trap and repel the initial human invasion force.
 It's later revealed that they are being led by extremely intelligent "Brain Bugs", a leadership caste.

 Ivy League For Everyone: Rico's father is adamant that he attend Harvard rather than join the infantry.
 Since Rico is outright shown to be a dim bulb, it seems the trope name has come true.
 More-than-possibly justified, however, in that Johnny's family is rich (as in the novel), and historically children of wealthy families can more easily gain admission to prestigious universities than the children of poorer families.
+One of the other recruits mentions he got into Harvard, and joined the MI so he could afford it.

 I Will Only Slow You Down: In the first film, during the underground battle between the MI and the Bugs Watkins is injured.
 He asks the others to give him a nuclear RPG round and leave him behind so he can do a You Shall Not Pass to the Bugs.